Ashleigh Streeter-Jones

 Community Champion, Pacific

 Ashleigh's change-making has had a global impact.
-She has delivered workshops at the Commission on the Status of Women at the United Nations, and advocated for gender equality internationally, including at the United Nations, the YWCA World Council, and as one of 50 young global leaders to attend Davos at the World Economic Forum.
-Ashleigh is currently the Oceania Community Champion for the World Economic Forum Global Shapers supporting young change makers across Australia, New Zealand, Samoa and Papua New Guinea to make change in their local communities.
+She has delivered workshops at the Commission on the Status of Women at the United Nations, and advocated for gender equality internationally, including at the United Nations, the YWCA World Council, and as one of 50 young global leaders to attend the annual meeting of the World Economic Forum in Davos.
+Ashleigh is currently the Pacific Community Champion for the World Economic Forum Global Shapers supporting young change makers across Australia, New Zealand, Samoa and Papua New Guinea to make change in their local communities.

-Through her work towards gender equality, Ashleigh sat on the board of YWCA Canberra from 2018-2021, the final two years as the Vice President.
-She is the former Chair and co-convenor of the Canberra Women's March, and has had her writing published by organisations including the ABC, the IMF, and Women's Agenda.
-She is also an experienced public speaker, having spoken on topics ranging from politics, youth engagement, and the need to get more young women into politics and change making, to organisations including The Body Shop Australia New Zealand, She's On The Money, the University of Canberra, the Department of Defence, Youth Development Australia, and Women for Election Australia.
-Ashleigh has also provided advice to senior level leaders, including of federal Government departments, on how to achieve better gender equality within their organisations.
+In her gender equality work, Ashleigh was a Director of YWCA Canberra from 2018-2021, and was Vice President from 2019-2021.
+She is the former Chair and co-convenor of the Canberra Women's March, and has had her writing published by organisations including the ABC, Sydney Morning Herald, the IMF, and Women's Agenda.
+Ashleigh has also provided advice to senior leaders, including of federal Government departments, on how to drive gender equality within their organisations.

-Ashleigh holds a BA(Hons) in International Relations / Politics from Monash University, wrote an honours thesis on women, peace and security in peace processes, and completed a Masters in Diplomacy from the Australian National University.
+Ashleigh holds a BA(Hons) in International Relations/ Politics from Monash University and a Masters in Diplomacy from the Australian National University.

 Sobre nosostros